lekhak03/lekhak03.github.io/README.md

-# Portfolio - Deep Lekhak
+# Portfolio - Deepak Lekhak

 ## Introduction 🙇🏻
 Hello!
-My name is Deep Lekhak, an enthusiastic engineer with a passion for mathematics and a strong desire to explore the world of computer science.
+My name is Deepak Lekhak, an enthusiastic engineer with a passion for mathematics and a strong desire to explore the world of computer science.
 In my opinon, a theory left unapplied, is a theory wasted.
 At the end of the day, theory will only take you so far.😉

 ## Bio 👨🏻‍💻
 I am currently majoring in mathematics, and my journey in this field is driven by two primary motivations: